ManhimYeung/Week3Notes/RESTConcepts.md

 * A mechanism which allows two computer programs to communicate with each other.

+##### API Key

+API keys provide project authorization

+By identifying the calling project, you can use API keys to associate usage information with that project.
+API keys allow the Extensible Service Proxy (ESP) to reject calls from projects that haven't been granted access or enabled in the API.

 ##### What is REST?

 * Representational State Transfer